DurjaMan27/green-blender/README.md

 The purpose of this repository is for students to experiment with open source coding and collaboration through GitHub.
 The goal is to create an extensive and advanced open source project with a clear topic.

 The open source project will center around environmental sustainability, focusing on renewable energy and responsible investing.
 We will start by looking at companies with top ESG scores.

+Update on 8/27:
+The new purpose of the open source project will be to provide a place for high school and college students to make a positive impact on the planet and preach environmental sustainability.
+This will be made possible by providing students a place to sign up for pro-environment projects, sustainable investing tools, and community clean-ups to start.